luevano/luevano.xyz/src/blog/a/vpn_server_with_openvpn.md

 ## Create client configurations

-You might notice that I didn't specify how to actually connect to our server.
-For that we need to do a few more steps.
-We actually need a configuration file similar to the `server.conf` file that we created.
+You might notice that I didn't specify how to actually connect the VPN.
+For that we need a configuration file similar to the `server.conf` file that we created.

 The real way of doing this would be to run similar steps as the ones with `easy-rsa` locally, send them to the server, sign them, and retrieve them.
-Nah, we'll just create all configuration files on the server as I was mentioning earlier.
+Fuck all that, we'll just create all configuration files on the server as I was mentioning earlier.

 Also, the client configuration file has to match the server one (to some degree), to make this easier you can create a `client-common` file in `/etc/openvpn/server` with the following content: